 Mudroom Benches

 It’s a nice-to-have feature in any mudroom, big or small.
-A small bench can be somewhere you can temporarily place your bag on, or maybe somewhere you can sit so you can sit comfortably to change your shoes.
+A small bench can be somewhere you can temporarily place your bag on or maybe somewhere you can sit so you can sit comfortably change your shoes.
 Whatever purpose you’ll use it for, a bench is a simple basic feature that will be very useful.

 The best feature of this room would probably be the stone flooring – a very durable material and easy to clean.